LeAdQA: LLM-Driven Context-Aware Temporal Grounding for Video Question Answering: Method

 \subsection{Video Question Answering with MLLMs}

-Our approach employs MLLMs to perform final answer generation based on temporally grounded visual content and textual queries.
-Building upon the video-language framework of~\cite{wang2407tarsier}, we process a multimodal input comprising the original video $V$, natural language query $Q$, and the fused temporal segments $\mathcal{C}_{\text{fused}}$ produced by our grounding module as input.
+To perform answer prediction, we employ MLLMs that integrates temporally grounded visual segments and textual queries.
+Building upon the video-language framework of~\cite{wang2407tarsier, Qwen2.5-VL}, we construct a multimodal input consisting of the original video $\mathcal{V}$, the natural language question $Q$, and the fused temporal segments $\mathcal{C}_{\mathrm{fused}}$ produced by our grounding module.

-To reduce redundancy and preserve semantic coverage, we uniformly sample $K$ representative keyframes $\{e_i\}_{i=1}^K$ from $\mathcal{C}_{\text{fused}}$.
-Each frame is encoded via a CLIP-ViT~\cite{radford2021clip} visual encoder to obtain frame-level embeddings:
+To extract representative visual context, we uniformly sample $K_f$ keyframes $\{e_k\}_{k=1}^{K_f}$ from $\mathcal{C}_{\mathrm{fused}}$.
+Each frame $e_k$ is encoded using the CLIP-ViT~\cite{radford2021clip} visual encoder to obtain patch-level embeddings:

-where $N_p$ is the number of patches per frame and $d_v$ is the visual embedding dimension.
+where $N_p$ is the number of patches per frame, and $d_v$ denotes the visual embedding dimension.

-To align with the LLM’s input space, we project the visual embeddings through a trainable MLP:
+These features are projected to match the LLM input space via a trainable MLP:

-where $N_t$ is the token count per frame and $d_h$ is the token embedding size compatible with the language model.